 We offer these degrees at both the Manhattan and Garden City locations.
 In general, the same courses — taught by the same faculty — will be offered in both locations.
 Both sites offer certain benefits.

 Adelphi’s main campus is in Garden City.
 Students here study at our lovely, self-contained campus.
 They have easier access to the main library, administrative offices, and faculty/courses outside of Educational Technology.
 Our Manhattan center, located on the Soho/Tribeca border offers easy access to many cutting edge uses of educational technology, whether in new tech start-ups, other universities, world class museums, or innovative NYC schools (such as the izone schools.

 Students enrolling at Manhattan pay lower tuition rates.

 Yes.
 Typically, each semester there will be one fully online course and one hybrid/blended course offered.
 The full degree is not offered online at this time.

 Not at this time.
 Courses that meet in person (see online courses, above), typically meet once a week, on a Monday-Thursday in the afternoon or evening.

 The core program is designed to be taken during the regular academic year.
-There may be one special topics course offered in Summer 2012.
-Courses offered in Summer 2013 will be chosen based on the interest and needs of students who are enrolled.
+There may be special topics course(s) offered during the summer sessions that are chosen based on the interest and needs of students who are enrolled.